Low-sugar drinks: 5 options that avoid glucose spikes

 A final note from Lingo

 Most of the time, water is the best choice to stay hydrated.
-However, supplementing plain water with some of the beverage choices above can help keep you hydrated while enjoying more flavourful options.
+However, supplementing plain water with some of the beverage choices above can help keep you hydrated while enjoying more flavorful options.
 We hope this list has provided some inspiration for drinks that aren’t boring and won't spike your glucose levels.

 And remember, how your glucose levels respond is unique to you.
-Using a continuous glucose monitor like Lingo can help you work towards limiting glucose spikes without stopping you from enjoying your favourite drinks.
+Using a continuous glucose monitor like Lingo can help you work towards limiting glucose spikes without stopping you from enjoying your favorite drinks.